Dartegnian/darts-dots/README.md

 ## What's inside

-### Backup script
-State-of-the-art, performant, Excel-spreadsheet-driven script to backup all my precious dotfiles without the need for me to manually transfer the configuration scripts to The Cloud™.

-### Update script
-Thingamajig that updates your Linux and all the penguins inside.
-Written by me, for me, and probably only used by me.
-I'm trying my best in writing a shell script, okay?
-Hmph.

 ### Arch Linux Fricked-up Assessment Form
 For use in printing whenever I "frick" (gotta use family-friendly terms here) up my Arch Linux installation.
 I only fricked-up once (so far), thankfully.